-Identify Identify sources of information Turn Turn this into statements with a certain structure.
-Identify which parts of the decision-making process would Identify benefit from these statements
+Identify Identify sources of information and data Turn Turn this into statements with certain structures.
+Identify which parts of the decision-making process would Identify benefit from which statements.

 Sources of Information in the Hiking Scenario

 Consider the simple fork in the trail situation.
 What types of information are available to us?